 \subsection{The Correctness of Reconciliation}

 We are now ready to prove that the proposed algorithm for reconciliation is correct, that is, applying its result is not going to break the replicas.
-We reformulate the original proposition, $\reca\aFS_B\neq\fsbroken$, based on $\FS_B=B\aFS$ and so we aim to prove that $B\cc\reca$ works wherever $A$ and $B$ work:
+We reformulate the original proposition ($\reca\aFS_B\neq\fsbroken$) based on $\FS_B=B\aFS$, and so we aim to prove that $B\cc\reca$ is defined wherever $A$ and $B$ are defined: